 Free Downloads and Money Tools

-The #1 reason is because all of Mike's life, he's been a "do-gooder."
-Did he get into the exact wrong industry or what!?
+• The #1 reason for this, is because all of my life, I've been a "do-gooder."
+Since I was a very little guy, my mother installed a very strong "ethical program."
+Did I get into the wrong industry or what!?

-Then came listening to agents as software customers telling about their personal business models, and the bazillion of different ways to move life product, after all of the traditional ways failed (all of the newfangled ways to force a square peg into a round hole).
+Then came listening to agents as software customers, telling me about their personal business models, and the different ways to move life product, after all of the traditional ways failed (all of the newfangled ways to force a square peg into a round hole).

-But the stories begin as a typical green agent back in the stone age ('88).
+But the stories begin as a green agent back in '88.

-From a strictly American capitalist point of view, there are thousands of times more individual consumers and/or investors that need sound financial advice than there are BD reps.
+• There are thousands of times more individual consumers and/or investors that need sound financial advice than there are BD reps.

 Guess which group we like better, and choose to coddle, after actually being "one of them," and working with and for them for a decade?

 Then after redesigning site for "Truth, justice, and the American way," individual consumers and investors started buying.

 We're not "setting the world on fire" with our unique and brilliant inventions that get to the bottom of all of these mysteries, but at least we're not contributing to making things worse for consumers and investors, just to make more money.

-That model is all about deceiving the client / customer / policyholder into buying as much of what makes the Rep the most money, in the least amount of time, work, and expense as they can afford; TODAY.
+That model is all about lying, deceiving, and misleading the client / customer / policyholder into buying as much of what makes the Rep the most money, in the least amount of time, work, and expense as they can afford; today.

-The only other thing that matters is not getting into trouble from operating in this mode (overselling of mutual fund B-shares usually gets Reps into more trouble than overselling life products).
+The only other thing that matters is not getting into compliance trouble from operating in this mode (overselling of mutual fund B-shares usually gets Reps into more trouble than overselling life products).

 If people have money to invest, then the only right answer to, "How much do I need to invest to retire?" is, "What's the most money you can contribute to this slick new variable annuity TODAY, and of course in automatic monthly checking account withdrawals?
-And if you're afraid of that, then the answer is always - what's the most money you can contribute to this totally-guaranteed fixed annuity TODAY, and of course in automatic monthly checking account withdrawals?"
+And if you're afraid of that, then the answer is always - what's the most money you can contribute to this totally-guaranteed safe fixed annuity TODAY, and of course in automatic monthly checking account withdrawals?"